jsaintvanne/MyMSMSstudy/MS2process/README.md

 2. I can still run the workflow with my testing files and the test files of Alexis.
 I obtain the MGF files however they don't contain any peaklist.
 I have just the different informations about the MSMS spectra but no peaklist.

-3. We can see a good peak on m/z = 166.086 with 500 < RT < 516 but this peak is not conserved during the process (MS2process).
+3. We can see a good peak on m/z = 166.086 with 500 < RT < 516 but this peak is not conserved during the process (MS2process) on `STD_MIX1`.
 We have to find where we lost this peak which should map correctly...
 So, we have it in `xraw@msnPrecursorMz` (as MS2 with RT = 501 and 519)
 ```R
 > xraw@msnPrecursorMz[grep("^166.08",xraw@msnPrecursorMz,ignore.case=FALSE)]
 [1] 166.0863 166.0863